 Hemato-Oncology: Understanding Blood Cancers & Bone Marrow Disorders

 Blood cancers behave very differently from solid tumors.
 They involve the bone marrow, blood cells, and immune system, and often affect the entire body rather than one single organ.
 Understanding how these diseases work helps patients make sense of symptoms, treatments, transfusions, and long-term monitoring.
+For patients requiring advanced treatment, bone marrow transplant or CAR-T cell therapy may be options to explore.

 This page explains the biology, warning signs, and mechanisms behind blood cancers in a simple, clear way.
 Click a topic below to expand.
+Need to discuss your case?
+Book a consultation to discuss your treatment options.

 Explore by Topic